zeynepaki/tgv-prototype/README.md

 `insert.py` deletes any exisiting Typesense collection, creates a new one, and inserts the documents from the JSON file into the search backend.

+### Search frontend

+I include a very simple demonstration (thanks to Copilot for Business) of how Typesense integration might look on the frontend.
+We certainly want to use snippets/highlighted "hits", [which Typesense supports](https://typesense.org/docs/27.1/api/search.html#results-parameters:~:text=wasted%20CPU%20cycles.-,highlight_fields,-no).

 ## Usage

 ### Install/Setup